 Start Time : TBD

-The ING New York Marathon is a very popular race.
-Rated alongside the best marathons such as London and Chicago, this is considered a must for most
+The New York City Marathon is a very popular race.
+Rated alongside the best marathons such as Boston and London, this is considered a must for most

 joy for anyone running.

 The New York Marathon passes through each of New York's five boroughs: Brooklyn, Queens, the Bronx, Manhattan and Staten Island.

 Starting on Staten Island, runners cross the Verazono-Narrows Bridge into Brooklyn.
 The next twelve miles passes through several Brooklyn neighborhoods.

 These include Bay Ridge, Sunset Park, Bedford-Stuyvesant, Williamsburg, and Greenpoint before reaching the half-way point at Pulaski Bridge.

 The race then enters Queens.
 After a further two and a half miles runners leave Queens, passing over the Queensboro Bridge into Manhattan.
 This is the

 most ominous point of the race, with many runners tiring from the climb up the bridge.

 Arriving in Manhattan runners reach the 16 mile point.
 Only 10 more to go.
 The race passes along First Avenue and briefly into the Bronx, before returning to